mldbai/mldb/container_files/assets/www/doc/builtin/BatchMode.md

 Note that at a minimum, you will likely want to load up plugins from `/opt/mldb/plugins` as in the above examples.

+# Muting last log on error

+When MLDB ends with an error condition, by default it logs data about the run.
+It can be disabled by using the --mute-final-output flag.